OpenTSDB/opentsdb.net/docs/source/api_http/query/last.rst

   timeseries=<metric_name>[{<tag_name1>=<tag_value1>[,...<tag_nameN>=<tag_valueN>]}]

 It is similar to a regular metric query but does not allow for aggregations, rates, down sampling or grouping operators.
-Note that if you supply a backscan value to avoid the meta table, then you must supply at least one tag pair as TSDB requires all series to have at least one tag.
+Note that if you supply a backscan value to avoid the meta table, then you must supply all of the tags and values to match the exact time series you are looking for.
+Backscan does not currently filter on the metric and tags given but will look for the specific series.

 TSUID Query String Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^